vega/vega-datasets/datapackage.md

 ### path
 driving.json
 ### description
-This dataset tracks the relationship between driving habits and gasoline prices in the United States from 1956 to 2010.
-It combines two key metrics:
+Tracks the relationship between driving habits and gasoline prices in the United States from 1956 to 2010, combining two key metrics:

 1. Miles driven per capita per year (ranging from approximately 4,000 to 10,000 miles)
 2. Price of a gallon of gasoline (adjusted for inflation, in regular grade)

-The dataset includes a "side" column with values (left, right, top, bottom) that indicates label positioning in the original visualization to optimize readability and prevent overlap.
-The data spans multiple significant historical periods including the cheap gas era, Arab oil embargo, energy crisis, record low prices, and the "swing backward" period from 1956 to 2010.
+Includes a "side" column with values (left, right, top, bottom) that indicates label positioning in the original visualization to optimize readability and prevent overlap.
+Spans multiple significant historical periods including the cheap gas era, Arab oil embargo, energy crisis, record low prices, and the "swing backward" period from 1956 to 2010.